Merrill H. Hoyt

-Merrill H. Hoyt was a prominent American architect, business man and leader in the building design community of Denver, Colorado from 1910 to 1933.
+Merrill Hubert Hoyt (18 May 1881 Denver – 11 February 1933 Denver) was a prominent American architect, business man and leader in the building design community of Denver, Colorado from 1910 to 1933.

 Early years 1881 - 1899

 The Hoyt Residence located at 2849 West 23rd Avenue Denver, Colorado was the family home of Merrill and Burnham Hoyt.

 Born in North Denver on May 18, 1881, Merrill H. Hoyt grew up in the house located at 2849 West 23rd Avenue Denver.
 He was the eldest son of Lydia Tompkins Hoyt and Wallace Hoyt, a carriage designer who emigrated from New Brunswick, Canada.
 He is the eldest brother of Architect Burnham F. Hoyt.
 As a boy, Merrill earned money delivering newspapers and working in the fields of local farms.
 After graduating from Denver's North High School, he decided to train for a career in architecture.

 Later years 1899 - 1933

 The Fourth Church of Christ Scientist Denver, CO built in 1920 was designed by Merrill H. and Burnham F. Hoyt.